About your personal and extended radiation care team at Astera Radiation Oncology.

 Also in your Extended Care team is a medical dosimetrist.
 The dosimetrist is responsible for assisting the radiation oncologist in planning your treatment through the use of computers, computed tomography (CT) scans and other images you may have had previously (or that we may order for you).

-At Princeton Radiation Oncology Center, all of our dosimetrists are certified by the Medical Dosimetry Certification Board.
+At Astera Radiation Oncology Center, all of our dosimetrists are certified by the Medical Dosimetry Certification Board.
 The medical dosimetrist uses guidelines given by the radiation oncologist for the dose to be delivered.
 The goal of the dosimetrist’s work is to design a combination of fields that adequately treats the area of disease while avoiding areas of sensitive normal tissue.
 Additional responsibilities include calculating radiation dose delivered to the tumor and normal structures and assisting the medical physicist in quality assurance.

 Front Desk – Up front and central to your care and patient experience.